AstarNetwork/astar-docs/docs/EVM/first-contract/deploy-local.md

 sidebar_position: 4
 ---

-# Deploy Contract on Local Network
+# Deploy Smart Contract on Local Network

 Finally, it's time to deploy your first smart contract on Astar/Shiden local network!
-In this tutorial, you can deploy your basic ERC20 token via Remix.
+In this tutorial, you will deploy a basic ERC20 token using Remix.

-## Preparation of Solidity contract on Remix
+## Preparation of Solidity Smart Contract on Remix

-Go to [Remix](https://remix.ethereum.org/) and create new file.
-Then copy and paste the following solidity contract code to your Remix editor.
+Visit [Remix](https://remix.ethereum.org/) and create a new file.
+Within the new file, copy and paste the following Solidity code into the Remix editor.

 ```sol
 pragma solidity ^0.8.0;